“TRIBAL BODY PAINTING”

 The Indigenous Human Canvas

 Exquisite tribal body painting flourishes deep inside the Omo Valley of southern Ethiopia, the magnificent African cradle of humanity.
 The fine art of indigenous body painting was perfected centuries ago by the ancient Suri and Mursi tribespeople of the region whose bodies become walking masterpieces of artistic display.
-They are agro-pastoralists.
-Their color palette derives from the land.
+They are agro-pastoralists whose color palette derives from the land.
 They use natural pigments and sacred, pulverized minerals found in this volcanic region: white limestone, red ochre, copper green, luminous sulphuric yellow or drab ash grey.
 Their designs are accentuated with flowers, leaves, grasses, berries or seed pods and often with shells, butterfly wings, animal skins or horns or teeth or tails plus the odd modern accoutrement—glass beads, bottle caps or bullet casings.

 In the past there were no mirrors.
 Even today the villagers take turns painting each others bodies with seemingly spontaneous outbursts of wild design fantasy using circles and lines and dots and amorphous patterns at whim’s delight yet with measured control and restraint.
 Their artistic strokes are ruled by an innate grasp of organic form and shape and balance executed with a freedom that reveals intrinsic creative skills inspired by rituals and gods and each other.
 Even young kids possess such talent.